List of Marvel Cinematic Universe films: Untitled Shang-Chi and the Legend of the Ten Rings sequel

 In December 2021, a sequel to Shang-Chi and the Legend of the Ten Rings (2021) was announced to be in development, with Destin Daniel Cretton returning to write and direct.
 Simu Liu was expected to return as Shang-Chi by the following month.
+In September 2024, Cretton was chosen to direct Spider-Man: Brand New Day (2026), which was a higher priority for Marvel Studios than the Shang-Chi sequel.